pyfusion/pyfusion/documentation/ref/config.rst

 database configuration setting with ``sqlite://`` (a temporary in-memory database).

-The pyfusion configuration parser is a simple subclass of the `standard python configparser
+The pyfusion configuration parser :class:`pyfusion.conf.PyfusionConfigParser` is a simple subclass of the `standard python configparser
 <http://docs.python.org/library/configparser.html>`_, for example, to
 see the configuration sections, type::